Judith Quiney: Children

 Shakespeare was named for his grandfather.
-Richard's name was common among the Quineys: his paternal grandfather and an uncle were named Richard.
+Richard's name was common among the Quineys: his paternal grandfather and an uncle were both named Richard.

 Shakespeare Quiney died at six months of age.
-Richard and Thomas Quiney were buried within one month of each other, 21 and 19 years old, respectively.
-The cause of death of her two elder sons is not known for certain.
+Richard and Thomas Quiney were buried within nine days of each other, 21 and 19 years old, respectively.
+The cause of death of her two younger sons is not known for certain.
 The deaths of all of Judith's children resulted in new legal consequences.
 The entail on her father's inheritance led Susanna, along with her daughter and son-in-law, to make a settlement using a rather elaborate legal device for the inheritance of her own branch of the family.
 Legal wrangling continued for another thirteen years, until 1652.

 Death

-Judith Quiney was buried on 9 February 1662, a week after her 77th birthday.
+Judith Quiney was announced dead on 9 February 1662, a week after her 77th birthday.
 She outlived her last surviving child by 23 years.
 She was buried in the grounds of Holy Trinity Church, but the exact location of her grave is unknown.
 Of her husband, the records show some of his later years.
 It has been speculated that he may have died in 1662 or 1663, when the parish burial records are incomplete, or that he may have left Stratford-upon-Avon.
 He is known to have had a nephew, living in London, who by this time was holding the lease to The Cage.